JonasDeM/QuickSave/PackageManual.md

 You can create new containers for a subscene simply by instantiating an existing valid container entity.
 When a subscene is loaded the first time, QuickSave automatically creates 1 valid container with the intial state of the subscene.
 So to create your first own container you'll need to duplicate/instantiate that entity.
-The [QuickSaveAPI](QuickSave/QuickSaveAPI.cs) class has some handy methods to do this, they are mainly meant to guide the user, but feel free to work with the container entities directly.
+The [QuickSaveAPI](QuickSave/QuickSaveAPI.cs) class has some handy methods to do this, but feel free to work with the container entities directly.
-If you have the SceneSection, you can get the InitialContainer entity by checking its [QuickSaveSceneSection](QuickSave/QuickSaveSceneComponents.cs) component.
+Getting the initial container for a subscene can be done by grabbing the [QuickSaveSceneSection](QuickSave/QuickSaveSceneComponents.cs) component on the SceneSection entity.

-To apply the data from a container to the entities or to do the reverse you use the [DataTransferRequest](QuickSave/QuickSaveDataContainer.cs) component on a container.
+To apply the data from a container to the entities (or the reverse) you use the [DataTransferRequest](QuickSave/QuickSaveDataContainer.cs) component on a container.

 ## QuickSave Systems
 There are 2 default systems that will execute your [DataTransferRequest](QuickSave/QuickSaveDataContainer.cs): [QuickSaveBeginFrameSystem](QuickSave/QuickSaveBeginFrameSystem.cs) & [QuickSaveEndFrameSystem](QuickSave/QuickSaveEndFrameSystem.cs).